Phalcode/gamevault-docs/docs/server-docs/metadata-enrichment/metadata.md

 The server will trigger a new merge whenever a relevant metadata object is changed (e.g., Edit of Game Metadata, Recache, Remap, etc.).

-## Developing a New Metadata Provider
+## Developing a New Metadata Provider Plugin

-To build a new integration for a metadata provider, you need to write a GameVault Backend Plugin.
-[Click here](../plugins.md) to understand how that works.

-Then you will need to build a [NestJS service](https://docs.nestjs.com/providers#services) that implements the [abstract.metadata-provider.interface.ts](https://github.com/Phalcode/gamevault-backend/blob/master/src/modules/metadata/providers/abstract.metadata-provider.service.ts) and implement your own configuration environment variables if necessary.
-Make sure they fit in but do not conflict with any existing environment variables and are distinct enough.
-(For example, `PLUGIN_AUTHORNAME_PLUGINNAME_SETTING` like `PLUGIN_ALFAGUN74_IGDB_ENABLED`).

-Last but not least, you can then create a GitHub repository and tag it with the tag `gamevault-backend-plugin` to make it findable.
-After that, you can also add your provider in this documentation with a notice that it is community maintained.
+[Click here](../plugins.md) to learn how to develop your own metadata provider plugin.